 The cost of a dry cleaning machine capable of running GreenEarth is similar to that of a perc machine today, so capitol equipment costs are not more expensive.
 Most dry cleaners operating with hydrocarbon can actually convert to GreenEarth without having to buy a new machine.
 For operators looking to replace their current machines, new, optimized GreenEarth machines are available at a cost savings over traditional class IIIA machines.
 This is because GreenEarth’s unique cleaning properties and safety profile make many of the “bells and whistles” machine add-ons unnecessary.
 Last, it is easier for dry cleaners to operate profitably with GreenEarth.
 Why?
 Because it produces a noticeable difference that is highly marketable.
 Items cleaned in GreenEarth require less labor to process and finish.
 Costs for utilities, damage claims, permitting fees and disposal are also lower.

 How many GreenEarth Affiliates are there?

-GreenEarth is available in 33 countries around the world.
-In the United States alone, there are more than 980 locations offering the GreenEarth Cleaning process.
-Every new Martinizing franchise introduced since 2003 utilizes GreenEarth technology; the Oxxo and Tide Dry Cleaners franchise locations also use GreenEarth exclusively.
-To find a GreenEarth affiliated cleaner, click on the "Find a Store" locator in upper right corner of this web site.
+GreenEarth is available in over 40 countries around the world.
+In the United States alone more than 1000 locations offer the GreenEarth Cleaning process.
+Select Martinizing locations, and every new Lapels franchise since 2015 utilizes the GreenEarth technology; the Oxxo and Tide Dry Cleaners franchise locations use GreenEarth exclusively at all locations.
+To find a GreenEarth affiliated dry cleaner, visit www.greenearthcleaning.com and click on the “Find a store” button in the upper right of the page.

 What is the regulatory outlook for dry cleaning in general and GreenEarth specifically?